 Durian is superfruit, rich in fiber.
 It’s also high in vitamin-C and B-complex vitamins like niacin, riboflavin, B5, B-6, and B-1.
 It’s full of minerals like manganese, copper, iron, and magnesium.
 Fresh durian fruit is a delicious source of potassium as well.
 Maybe you should pick one up the next time you go to the store.

 If you need a beverage to wash down your fruit, what about Birch Water?
 Made from the sap of the Birch tree.
 The water has a hint of sweetness and a thin syrupy consistency.

 Birch water is full of minerals like manganese, calcium, and zinc.
-Birch water helps lower cholesterol, support weight loss, eliminate toxins in the liver, promote clear skin, heal wounds faster, provide joint-pain relief and reduce cavities.
+Birch water helps lower cholesterol, and is said to support weight loss, eliminate toxins in the liver, promote clear skin, heal wounds faster, provide joint-pain relief and reduce cavities.
 I think it tastes reminiscent of maple syrup.
 Try it and see what you think.